gaurang053/ProtractorWithJasmineFramework/README.md

 # Protractor with Jasmine framework

-Sample Application - RestaurantApplicationsTeam End to End Test
+Sample Application - Thuisbezorgd, This is a food delivery platform in NL.

 End to end test with Protractor ( wrapper around Selenium ) with Jasmine framework